 Overall, we believe it is essential for hotels to have a social media presence to engage with guests and drive brand awareness.
 When they run social media campaigns or hire third-party contractors to generate leads, the sales and marketing teams should use a tracker to analyse their effectiveness.
 Using tools such as Google Analytics, hotels can calculate the total returns generated from their investment in each channel.
 Constantly monitoring every investment enables the hotel management to control and analyse their expenses and helps the sales and marketing to identify the hotel’s target audience.
 In many cases, if the property is managed or franchised by an international brand, these companies will already have a strong brand presence online, which helps the hotel to reduce expenses and focus on generating sales instead.

-At TFG Asset Management we manage a portfolio of hotels with target audiences that vary greatly and although the current trend in the hospitality industry is to invest in social media, we always analyse, track and monitor such investments.
+At The First Group Asset Management we manage a portfolio of hotels with target audiences that vary greatly and although the current trend in the hospitality industry is to invest in social media, we always analyse, track and monitor such investments.
 Social media should be more than a tick in the box and by measuring the effectiveness of our social media campaigns we have been able to generate more sales with a lower expenditure.

 The use of social media in the hospitality industry is still in its infancy and with the evolution of mobile payments we believe it will become an even more important sales and marketing tool in the future.